Healthy weight and healthy eating

 In England, child BMI is measured at Reception Year (age 4 to 5 years) and Year 6 (aged 10 to 11 years) through the mandatory National Child Measurement Programme (NCMP).
 For the majority of children excess weight gain is the result of eating more calories than needed and/or undertaking too little physical activity to match calorie intake, or a combination of both.

-In 2016/17, according to Quality and Outcomes Framework (QOF) data, approximately 15,000 adults registered with a Herefordshire general practitioner (GP) practice were obese, which represents 9.9% of all patients aged 18 years and over.
-Across Herefordshire GP practices the prevalence of obesity ranged between 6.0% and 14.9%, while the highest locality prevalence (10.6%) was recorded in North and West and the lowest (8.8%) in South and West.
+According to Quality and Outcomes Framework (QOF) in 2017/18 approximately 15,600 adults registered with a Herefordshire general practitioner (GP) practice were obese, which represents 10.2% of all patients aged 18 years and over, a higher proportion than that reported for England..

 Results from the What About Youth (WAY) survey suggest that in 2014/15 an average of 2.48 portions of fruit and 2.54 portions of vegetables were consumed daily at age 15 in Herefordshire; more than nationally or regionally.

-Data from Sport England’s Active Lives survey suggests that in 2015/16, the average number of portions of vegetables consumed daily by Herefordshire adults was 3.06, significantly more than in England (2.68) and the West Midlands region (2.62).
-The average number of portions of fruit consumed daily was 2.88; also more than nationally (2.63) and regionally (2.65).
+Data from Sport England’s Active Lives survey suggests that in 2017/18, the average number of portions of vegetables consumed daily by Herefordshire adults was 3.02, significantly more than in England and across the West Midlands region.
+The average daily consumption of fruit by Herefordshire was 2.86 portions, a figure also higher than those reported national and regionally.